 When we founded Spotlight Solar, we intended to make solar more visible.
 Our first installation was in the middle of Charlotte on the top edge of a parking deck.
 Then came many other visible spots including the St. Louis Rams’ HQ.
 But if this don’t beat all…

 Salt Lake City’s Tracy Aviary has long been a leader in education about the natural world, and a proponent of clean energy as part of conservation.
-They decided that their fourth solar installation should be uncommonly visible and compelling.
+They decided that their third solar installation should be uncommonly visible and compelling.
 So…put it right amongst visitors and birds at the most popular exhibit – the flamingo habitat!
 Make it big and bright and fun – Spotlight Solar Lift structures in PINK.

 Spotlight Solar is about helping more people learn about solar and appreciate the property owners who are using it.
 This installation will be seen by 150,000 visitors per year, up close and highly memorable.
 The ribbon cutting event brought two mayors and the press into the shade of clean energy technology, and landed it on the front page of both local city papers, reaching 200,000 people.